stefan-niculae/school-projects/README.md

 #### 2D Birds

-2D birds (that look like bats) which move on a mouse-defined path [OpenGL].
+[OpenGL] Birds (that look like bats) which move on a mouse-defined path.

 ![demo](5 Birds/demo.gif)